 These prayers bind together themes of praise, mercy and the desire for God's protection as night draws in.
-The first of the three prayers (or collects) change each month based on the particular season of the Christian year.
+The Lesser Litany is sung alternately by the cantor and the choir.

 The Lord be with you.

 And with thy spirit.